Open Agent Toolkit

 archive.summaryExportPathstring-Repo-relative directory where completion exports summary.md as a dated snapshot like 20260401-<project-name>.md for durable tracked reference

 All documentation.* keys are managed via oat config get/set and are set automatically by oat docs init.
 The git.defaultBranch key is auto-detected during oat init and can be overridden via oat config set git.defaultBranch <branch>.
 Archive settings are managed via oat config get/set, and oat config describe archive.s3Uri (or the other archive keys) shows the lifecycle and ownership details from the CLI.
+Workflow gate objects are structured config and are managed with oat gate, not the scalar oat config set surface.
+See Workflow Gates.

 Example: